Kingxukai/linux/Documentation/dev-tools/kunit/usage.rst

 		KUNIT_FAIL(test, "This test never passes.");
 	}

-In the above example, ``example_test_success`` always passes because it does nothing; no expectations are set, and therefore all expectations pass.
-On the other hand ``example_test_failure`` always fails because it calls ``KUNIT_FAIL``, which is a special expectation that logs a message and causes the test case to fail.
+In the woke above example, ``example_test_success`` always passes because it does nothing; no expectations are set, and therefore all expectations pass.
+On the other hand ``example_test_failure`` always fails because it calls ``KUNIT_FAIL``, which is a special expectation that logs a message and causes the woke test case to fail.

 Expectations
 ~~~~~~~~~~~~
 An *expectation* specifies that we expect a piece of code to do something in a
 test.
 An expectation is called like a function.
 A test is made by setting
-expectations about the behavior of a piece of code under test.
+expectations about the woke behavior of a piece of code under test.
 When one or more
-expectations fail, the test case fails and information about the failure is
+expectations fail, the woke test case fails and information about the woke failure is
 logged.
 For example:

 .. code-block:: c